derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 Why does the next/previous month links not work for the calendar view?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next/previous links use the ``overwriteDemand`` feature, which by default is disabled.
+The next/previous links use the :php:`overwriteDemand` feature, which by default is disabled.
 Make sure you have
 unchecked the **Disable overwrite demand** setting in the plugin.

 The category filter for the list view does not work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The filtering also uses the ``overwriteDemand`` feature, which by default is disabled.
-Make sure you have unchecked the **Disable overwrite demand** setting in the plugin and also ensure that the category mode is not equal to ``Ignore category selection``.
+The filtering also uses the :php:`overwriteDemand` feature, which by default is disabled.
+Make sure you have unchecked the **Disable overwrite demand** setting in the plugin and also ensure that the category mode is not equal to :php:`Ignore category selection`.

 How do I show the event title as page title on the detail page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~